micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-13-rashi_en.md

 <b>From year to year</b> (lit. <i>days to days</i>). [מִיָּמִים יָמִימָה means] from year to year.

 ### passuk 11
-<b>When Hachem brings you.</b> There are some of our Sages who learned from here that the first-born of the wilderness were not sanctified.
+<b>When Adonoy brings you.</b> There are some of our Sages who learned from here that the first-born of the wilderness were not sanctified.
 The one whose opinion it is that they <i>were</i> sanctified explains this “coming into [Eretz Yisrael]” thus: If you will fulfill it (the sanctification of the first-born) in the wilderness, you will merit entering the land and you will [continue to] fulfill it there.
 <b>He swore to you.</b> And where did He swear this to you? [when He said,] “I will bring you to the land about which I raised My Hand [as an oath], etc.”
 <b>And He will have given it to you.</b> You should consider it as if He had given it to you on the same day and do not consider it as if it were an inheritance from your ancestors.